pipeline-demo-caternberg/pipeline-examples/README.md

 see  http://github-api.kohsuke.org/

-##Pre-requirerments: Set up credentials
+## Pre-requirerments: Set up credentials

 Setup the following credentials:  (used by some pipelines)

-githubssh=GH User and SSHkey (secret text) githubaccesstoken=GH Access token
+* githubssh=GH User and SSHkey (secret text)
+* githubaccesstoken=GH Access token

-as well as the dockerhub  rdentials for kaniko  docker build/push job:  jobs/Jenkinsfile-docker-build-kaniko.groovy (GCR is not implemeted yet, docker hub is used in the example pipeline)
+* as well as the dockerhub  credentials for the kaniko  docker build/push job: (see  jobs/Jenkinsfile-docker-build-kaniko.groovy)
+(GCR is not implemented yet, docker hub is used in the example pipeline)  See instructions below to set up

 ## A simple-docker-kaniko-pipeline-example
 A simple Dockerfile to build with kaniko